farhan-begg/breedjs/README.md

 - cats - Lists all of the cats each an object with features
 - dogs - lists all of the dogs each and object with features

 Note!
 Not all cats or dogs have the same feature properties.
-Many are shared but all properties do not exist on all animals.
+Many are shared but all properties do not exist on all animals.# breedjs